Some phenomena in tautological rings of manifolds: Torus actions

 As \eqref{eq:Borel} is a smooth fibre bundle, there is a ring homomorphism $\rho: R^*(W) \to H^*_T$, and we denote by $R^*_T \leq H^*_T$ its image.
 Pulling back $\pi$ along itself gives a smooth fibre bundle over $W \hcoker T$ with canonical section, and so a ring homomorphism $\rho_* : R^*(W, *) \to H^*_T(W)$, and we denote by $R^*_T(*) \leq H^*_T(W)$ its image.

-Our goal in this section is to describe conditions on the manifold $W$ and the action of $T$ on $W$ which allow us to deduce that $\Kdim(R^*(W)) \geq k$.
+Our goal in this section is to describe conditions on the manifold $W$ and the action of $T$ on $W$ which allow us to estimate the Krull dimension of $R^*(W)$ as $\Kdim(R^*(W)) \geq k$.
+We will regularly use the following standard piece of commutative algebra: when one ring is integral over another they have the same Krull dimension, by the ``going up" and ``going down" theorems \cite[Ch.\ 5]{AM}.
 Our most general result is as follows.

-\begin{theorem} Let $V_1, V_2, \ldots, V_p$ be an enumeration of the $T$-representations arising as normal spaces to points on $W^T$, and let $B_i$ denote the Euler characteristic of the subspace of $W^T$ consisting of those path components having normal representation $V_i$.
+\begin{theorem} Let $T$ act smoothly and effectively on a connected closed orientable manifold $W$.
+Let $V_1, V_2, \ldots, V_p$ be an enumeration of the $T$-representations arising as normal spaces to points on $W^T$, and let $B_i$ denote the Euler characteristic of the subspace of $W^T$ consisting of those path components having normal representation $V_i$.

 If some $y_i \in \bQ[y_1, y_2, \ldots, y_p]$ is integral over the subring generated by